scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 |clear-floats|

-**When the learning curves have not yet converged with our full training set, it indicates a high-variance, over-fit model.**
+**Learning curves that have not yet converged with the full training set indicate a high-variance, over-fit model.**

 A high-variance model can be improved by: